Bassim789/pattern-web/README.rst

 The **Service** field allows the user to select a search engine (Twitter, Wikipedia or Bing).

 The **Query** field contains the searched word(s) on the chosen web engine.
 By default, the language is set to English.
-To learn how to change it : read 2.2.
+To change it : read 2.2.

 By default, the **Output segmentation label** is named `WebSearch_data`.
 Users can however modify it if needed.

 Clicking on the **Send** button executes the request.
 The **Info** box above indicates the number of segments sent (in case any match the request).
-More informations about the **Info** box : read 3.
+For more informations about the **Info** box : read 3.

 Depending on which search engine is selected, different options appear on the basic interface.
 Those specific aspects are stated below.